blastedt/syllables/README.md

 probably won't compile for a while =)
 I will put exes into release at each milestone.
 So you don't need to build yourself.

+### windows

+i recommend not using windows

+1. make a makefile.cfg with `ROOT = <abs path to root dir>`
+2. fix the makefile to use windows commands instead of unix ones. that one's on you
+3. use make

 ## doc info